 When you first start your WordPress site, it’s crucial that you give it the best possible chance for success.
 In this WordPress SEO guide, you will be taken through the steps needed to set up and optimize your website for the search engines.

 If you think that by following this guide your site will shoot to the top of the 1st page on Google… you’re sadly mistaken.
 It will, however, ensure that you have a solid SEO foundation in place.

 Getting SEO results takes a lot of time, hard work and in some niches, a huge budget.

 Don’t feel like reading through this long guide to implement these tactics?
 No problem!
 I offer FREE WordPress Setups so you can let me take care of configuring and optimizing your site for you.
-You can also download this guide as a PDF and read it later.
+Don’t have time to read the whole post right now?
+You can download this guide as a PDF and read it later.

 Let’s get started, shall we?